 By the way, if, like me, you love exploring the world by the different types of landscape, check out my friends Mike and Anne’s National Geographic book ‘Ultimate Journeys for Two‘.
 In the book, the adventures are organized exactly this way: mountains, deserts, jungle, rivers and lakes, and of course, there is a safari section.

 Anyway, when my two good friends decided on a destination wedding in Costa Rica, we took this opportunity to plan a three-week road trip to some of the best Costa Rica National Parks to see the country’s amazing wildlife.
+The cost of travel in Costa Rica can be quite high, but teaming up with a small group of friends from the wedding party we managed to keep the costs on the low side.
 To maximize our chances of finding animals in Costa Rica, we did careful research and planned our trip around the most wildlife-rich reserves in the country.

 But this is just the beginning.
 If you are prepared to put in some effort, you can see an astonishing variety of wildlife in Costa Rica.
 This itinerary highlights the best national parks in Costa Rica for spotting wildlife.